IanFinlayson/exploring-cs/chapter03.md

 There is no limit to how many things we can print like this --- we can just keep adding things and putting commas between them.
-Like if we want to also print \"Bye!\" so the user knows the program is done, we could add that in:
+Like if we want to also print "Bye!" so the user knows the program is done, we could add that in:

 ``` {.python}